yuhko-msft/microsoft-graph-docs/api-reference/beta/api/driveitem-invite.md

 | expirationDateTime | DateTimeOffset                       | Specify the DateTime after which the permission expires.
 Available on OneDrive for Business, SharePoint, and premium personal OneDrive accounts.
 | password           | String                         | The password set on the invite by the creator.
 Optional and OneDrive Personal only

+## Response
+If successful, this method returns `200 OK` response code and a collection of [permission](../resources/permission.md) resources in the response body.
+Each **permission** resource corresponds to a single recipient in the `recipients` parameter.

 ## Example

 This example sends a sharing invitation to a user with email address "ryan@contoso.org" with a message about a file being collaborated on.
 The invitation grants Ryan read-write access to the file.

 ### HTTP request

-If successful, this method returns `200 OK` response code and [permission](../resources/permission.md) collection object in the response body.

 # [HTTP](#tab/http)
 <!-- { "blockType": "request", "name": "send-sharing-invite", "@odata.type": "microsoft.graph.inviteParameters", "scopes": "files.readwrite", "target": "action" } -->